jensjns/acf-leaflet-field/readme.txt

 = 1.1.0 =
 * New tile-provider: OpenStreetMap, which is now the default tile-provider since it doesn't require an api-key.
+* Changed the data-structure to geoJson.
+IMPORTANT: Breaking change.
+Sorry.

 = 1.0.0 =
 * New tool: Locate tool.